What we know about the man arrested in connection with the Idaho quadruple murders

 His parents were "just really shocked," LaBar said, and they said this is "out of character" for their son.

 "We will continue to let the legal process unfold and as a family we will love and support our son and brother," they added.
-"We have fully cooperated with law enforcement agencies in an attempt to seek the truth and promote his presumption of innocence rather than judge unknown facts and make erroneous assumptions."
+"We have fully cooperated with law enforcement agencies in an attempt to seek the truth and promote his presumption of innocence rather than judge unknown facts and make erroneous assumptions.
+We respect privacy in this matter as our family and the families suffering loss can move forward through the legal process."

 Where does the investigation stand?